omidarmat/webDevNotes/react/react.md

 ```

 Note how we used the first set of `{}` to enter JavaScript mode in the JSX, and then used another set of `{}` which indicates the JavaScript object that is used to define style properties.

+> Inline stylings are scoped to the JSX element where they have been inserted.
+It applies only to the exact element to which they are attached.

 > There is no problem in using inline styles in JSX, but this can easily get out of control when designing large-scale applications.